 FE-40 Side Effects

-Note: This page contains information about the side effects of ferrous gluconate.
-Some of the dosage forms included on this document may not apply to the brand name FE-40.
+Note: This document contains side effect information about ferrous gluconate.
+Some of the dosage forms listed on this page may not apply to the brand name FE-40.

 For the Consumer

 You should not use this medicine if you have hemochromatosis, hemosiderosis, or hemolytic anemia.

 Call your doctor at once if you have: